Supreme Court Upholds Third Travel Ban

 - For employees: Employee Assistance Program, which includes free, expert, confidential consultations and referrals to professionals near your work or home

-- For students and employees traveling abroad: Harvard Travel Assist, our 24/7 global emergency medical and security program, through which you can access English-speaking mental health professionals and connection to Harvard-specific and U.S.-based counseling resources
+- For students and employees traveling abroad: Harvard Travel Assist, our 24/7 global emergency medical and security program, through which you can access English-speaking mental health professionals and connect to Harvard-specific and U.S.-based counseling resources